Back to blog

 Generally, you will only need to submit a new EIN Application if your business undergoes a change in business ownership or structure.
 A new EIN is not required if you rename your company or move it to a different location.

-That said, as a sole proprietor, you're legally required to make a new EIN application if:
+As a sole proprietor, you are legally required to apply for a new EIN if:

 • You are undergoing bankruptcy